rehanzo/receipt-statement-linker/README.md

 - `--categorize` - Turn categorization on
 - `--categories category1 category2 ...` - Categories to use for categorization (optional)

+# Config file
+The config file can be found at `$XDG_CONFIG_HOME/receipt_statement_linker/config.toml`.
+The config file has the following fields:
+- `transcription_model` - model used for receipt & statement transcription.
+- `categorization_model` - model used for receipt & statement categorization, if enabled.
+- `matching_model` - model used for matching receipts to statement transactions when multiple transaction prices match the receipt price.
+- `categorization_notes` - notes to provide extra context to the model when categorizing

+Models are litellm model strings.
+You can find them by going [here](https://docs.litellm.ai/docs/providers) and selecting a provider.

 # Categorization
 With categorization on, each entry will include a category for the transaction, and categorization for each item within the associated receipt.
 The default categories are: